When Does 'The Ranch' Part 8 Premiere? The Series Will Conclude In 2020

 While the cast already knows what the rest of the series has in store, there are likely still some surprises that Ranch fans will come across through the show's final parts.
 Here's just a taste of what fans can expect from the show's concluding chapters.

 A Few More Farm-Based Hijinks

-The Ranch started out with a minor 70's Show reunion between Ashton Kutcher and the since-fired Danny Masterson, which only grew once Wilmer Valderrama, Debra Jo Rupp, and Kurtwood Smith became guest characters on the series.
-Fellow 70's alum Mila Kunis and Laura Prepon have visited the set, but never been on camera, but perhaps the show's conclusion will be cause enough to bring some of the gang back together again.
+The Ranch started out with a That '70s Show reunion between Ashton Kutcher and the since-fired Danny Masterson, which only grew once Wilmer Valderrama, Debra Jo Rupp, and Kurtwood Smith became guest characters on the series.
+Fellow '70s alums Mila Kunis and Laura Prepon have visited the set but never been on camera, so perhaps the show's conclusion will be cause enough to bring some of the gang back together again.

 A Possibly Sad End

 Things have never been easy on the Iron River Ranch.
-The Bennett family ranch has been plagued by hardships of all kind, especially financial, and the end of The Ranch may coincide with the end of the Iron River Ranch.
-The show has never pulled emotional punched before, and there's no reason to believe the show won't sneak in a few more emotional gut-punches before the series ends.
+The Bennett family ranch has been plagued by hardships of all kind, especially financial, and the end of the series may coincide with the end of the Iron River Ranch.
+The show has never pulled emotional punched before, and there's no reason to believe the show won't sneak in a few more emotional gut-punches before it ends.

-The Ranch is a unique show among sitcoms — a distinctly midwestern take on American life in the late 2010s — but it's clear that it nothing else, the cast is going to miss their time on this show dearly.
+The Ranch is a unique show among sitcoms — a distinctly Midwestern take on American life in the late 2010s — but it's clear that if nothing else, the cast is going to miss their time on this show dearly.